 East Anglian Air Ambulance is hosting a Level 1 Pre-Hospital Point of Care Ultrasound Course (POCUS)

-You can book on to our next POCUS Course, taking place on 10 September, below.
-Alternatively, if you’re not able to make this date, you can register your interest and we’ll let you know when new dates are released.
+You can book on to our next POCUS Course, taking place on the 10 March, below.

 This course covers the basics required for the Royal College of Emergency Medicine Core Ultrasound training to allow learners to go on and develop a portfolio of experience prior to assessments.